Nashville-Public-Library/Import-Export-Events-to-Bedework/README.md

 ## Usage

 ### Generate Export File
-1. Use topical areas of your Bedework calendar to choose a set of events (up to 250 per load).
+- Use topical areas of your Bedework calendar to choose a set of events (up to 250 per load).
-2. Choose the Export/Widget Feedbuilder link to open up export options.
+- Choose the Export/Widget Feedbuilder link to open up export options.
-3. Choose a date range.
+- Choose a date range.
 Choose to export desired number of events.
-4. Click on link to generate raw data displayed in web browser.
+- Click on link to generate raw data displayed in web browser.
-5. Save web page as _events.do_.
+- Save web page as _events.do_.

 ### Manipulate file to conform to NowPlayingNashville format
-1. Open _events.do_ in Notepad++.
+- Open _events.do_ in Notepad++.
-2. Open View Macros, run Macro, _TRANSFORM NOWPLAYING_.
+- Open View Macros, run Macro, _TRANSFORM NOWPLAYING_.
-3. SELECT ALL, Copy, then Paste into the _DATA GOES HERE_ tab in Excel spreadsheet.
+- SELECT ALL, Copy, then Paste into the _DATA GOES HERE_ tab in the BEDEWORKCSV_PIVOT_TO_WORD Excel spreadsheet.

 ### Clean up data in Excel for export to NowPlayingNashville
-1. You may want to use SORT to group duplicate shows.
+- You may want to use SORT to group duplicate shows.
 Confer with CFMT whether they want a show as a single row, or broken out into separate performances.
-2. Delete any empty rows.
+- Delete any empty rows.
 Delete any existing populated rows from earlier imports
-3. Check the NowPlayingNashville tab.
+- Check the NowPlayingNashville tab.
 Make sure all columns have data.
-4. Save worksheet as .csv file.
+- Save worksheet as .csv file.
 Excel will ask to save individual worksheet.
 Confirm you are saving the individual sheet as a new .csv file.
 Change name of file to refer to new calendar set and its season.

 ## License
 Code is made available under the [GNU Lesser General Public License v3.0](https://choosealicense.com/licenses/lgpl-3.0/)